charlielobster/CUDA_NekRS/README.md

 These steps should work with most gaming and laptop PCs with an Nvidia GPU.

-Please note there are probably easier ways to get all these components working together (without compiling and building everything ourselves) and I will update this document as I discover them.

 ### 1. Install Ubuntu 24.04.3

 1) Inside your Windows instance, download the Ubuntu 24.04.3 iso file